khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_container.rst

         cam_range = cam_max - cam_min
         agent.cams = (agent.cams - cam_min) / cam_range

-Of course, this argument holds for the use of custom classes or built-in containers (Python list, dict, tuple etc.), and isn’t only relevant for the Ivy container.
+Of course, this argument holds for the use of custom classes or built-in containers (Python list, dict, tuple etc.), and isn’t only relevant for the Aikit container.
-However, the recursive methods of the Ivy Container make things even more convenient, such as where we recursively normalize all five images in the final four lines of the :code:`update_agent` method.
+However, the recursive methods of the Aikit Container make things even more convenient, such as where we recursively normalize all five images in the final four lines of the :code:`update_agent` method.

 Configuration
 --------------

-As briefly alluded to when explaining the :meth:`ivy.Container.cont_diff` method, the container class is also the ideal data type for storing experiment configurations.
+As briefly alluded to when explaining the :meth:`aikit.Container.cont_diff` method, the container class is also the ideal data type for storing experiment configurations.
-Configurations can either first be stored to disk as a JSON file and then loaded into the :class:`ivy.Container` for recursive comparisons to see differences between experiments, or the config can be specified in the code and then saved to disk as a JSON to keep a permanent log afterwards.
+Configurations can either first be stored to disk as a JSON file and then loaded into the :class:`aikit.Container` for recursive comparisons to see differences between experiments, or the config can be specified in the code and then saved to disk as a JSON to keep a permanent log afterwards.

 Data loading
 ------------